http-samc/GenDoc/README.md

   - `--dir` is used to change the directory and then scrape all files within it
   - `--files` is used to specify specific files to scrape (not the entire directory)
   - If you'd like to scrape specific files in a separate directory, simply use `--files` with their absolute PATHs
-- `--files` can take in multiple file parameters, simply enter a space between each one
 - Anytime a PATH is requested, it does **not** need to be in the current directory, **both** relative and absolute PATHs are accepted
 - If you'd like to exclude any functions that do **not** have their own DocString, you can use the `--emptyfunc` flag and pass in the value **`0`**
 - The current default behavior is to exclude any files that do **not** contain any functions or classes